rcpch/.github/profile/README.md

 ## Repository Guide

+Below are some of the key repositories developed by the RCPCH.

 ### Digital Growth Charts (dGC)

 The RCPCH has developed some digital versions of the paper child growth charts which have been in use for decades.
 To enable these charts to be work in a variety of use-cases, and to reduce development complexity, the dGC platform has been separated into a number of different repositories